SharinaS/Cloud-Engineering-Fundamentals/README.md

 [Taskmaster is an Android app](https://github.com/SharinaS/taskmaster) I built as a learning project during my time at Code Fellows.
 It has a range of AWS services, integrated in with Amplify.
 FYI, it uses version 1.0 of Amplify, which is now out of date.

 # EC2
+## Notes
-Notes and instructions on using the Amazon console and the terminal are in my [repository file titled EC2.md](https://github.com/SharinaS/Cloud-Engineering-Fundamentals/blob/master/EC2.md).
+[Use the Amazon console and your local terminal](https://github.com/SharinaS/Cloud-Engineering-Fundamentals/blob/master/EC2.md), from my repository file titled EC2.md.

+[Build a simple web server](https://github.com/SharinaS/Cloud-Engineering-Fundamentals/blob/master/EC2.md) in my EC2 file.

 # Elastic Beanstalk
 ## Notes